kokizzu/hatrie_cache/README.md

    check if key exists -1 if expired or not existshe counter type:
   INC key value=1
-    maximum of 56-bit unsigned integer
+    maximum of 63-bit unsigned integer, 0 if overflow or negative INT key
-  INT key
     gets
 ```